Friday, 21 September 2018

 KUNDAVAI JINALAYA – NEMINATH JINALAYA

-The Kundavai Jinalaya is little above the Mahavir Temple, with a flight of steps on the right side of the Rajagopuram.
-Palipedam and Manasthamb top portion is kept immediately after the entrance.
+The Kundavai Jinalaya is a little above the Mahavir Temple, with a flight of steps on the right side of the Rajagopuram.
+Palipedam and Manasthamba's top portion is kept immediately after the entrance.
 The sanctum sanctorum consists of sanctum antarala, ardha mandapa, and Mukamandapa.
-The total sanctum sanctorum is of flat roof with out vimana on the sanctum.
+The total sanctum sanctorum is of flat roof without vimana on the sanctum.

-In the mukamandapa Mahavir is about 4 feet tall image is kept on the left side of the maha mandapa entrance.
-Whisk bearers / samaratharis, mukkudai, Ashoka leaves, Simha and prabai behind head are shown.
-On the north side the hill has rock cut caves with Ambika, Bahubali, Parsvanatha, Adinatha and Mahavira to which provisions for lighting perpetual lamps and for offering worship were made.
-Above the rock cut caves, a natural cave divided in to cells to accommodate 24 Tirthankaras, contains Chozha period paintings on the ceiling and Vijayanagara period paintings on the wall.
+The mukha mandapa Mahavir is about 4 feet tall image is kept on the left side of the maha mandapa entrance.
+Whisk bearers / samaratharis, mukkudai, Ashoka leaves, Simha, and prabai behind the head are shown.
+On the north side, the hill has rock-cut caves with Ambika, Bahubali, Parsvanatha, Adinatha, and Mahavira to which provisions for lighting perpetual lamps and for offering worship were made.
+Above the rock-cut caves, a natural cave divided into cells to accommodate 24 Tirthankaras, contains Chozha period paintings on the ceiling and Vijayanagara period paintings on the wall.

 அடுத்து படியேறி மேலே சென்றால் வருவது நேமிநாதர் ஜினாலயம்.
 11ஆம் நூற்றாண்டு சோழ அரசன் ராஜராஜனின் தமக்கை குந்தவையால் கட்டுவிக்கப்பட்டது. அதனால் இந்த ஜினாலயம் குந்தவை ஜினாலயம் என்றே அழைக்கப்படுகின்றது. கருவரை, அர்தமண்டபம், மஹாமண்டபம், முக மண்டபம் என்ற அமைப்பில் கட்டப்பட்டது. கருவரை மீது விமானம் எதுவும் இல்லை. கருவரையில் நேமிநாதரின் சிறிய உருவம். அர்த்த மண்டபத்திலும் மகா மண்டபத்திலும் பளிங்கு கற்களால் ஆன நேமிநாதர் சிற்பங்கள். பஞ்சலோக நேமிநாதர், தீர்த்தங்கரர் சிற்பங்கள் அர்த்த மண்டபத்தில் வைக்கப்பட்டு உள்ளன. முகமண்டபத்தில் மகாவீரர் சிற்பம். முக்குடை, பிரபை, அசோகா இலைகள், சாமரதாரிகள் அனைத்தும் காட்டப்பட்டு உள்ளது.